 Although life seems to go well so far, I couldn’t shake off the idea that I could be going after my dreams in something that I’m immensely passionate about, in a firm that I admire deeply.
 It was not until a couple of years back that I gave serious thought about what I need to do to pursue what I love.
 As Chris often also say, we should first make a life decision and decide on our purpose, then allowing that purpose to guide our financial decisions.
 And that purpose of doing what I love and making a significant impact on people’s lives was more important than the traditional definition of career success.
 I wanted to do something that really mattered to me.

 From there, I developed a 3-part roadmap for myself to get to where I wanted to be.
 The first was to ensure that I had enough financially to take care of any uncertainties that might come along in a life-changing decision.
 The next was to embark on a Certified Financial Planner (CFP) self-study programme to upskill my professional knowledge and credentials in the industry.
 And the last was to find a way to reach out to Providend, to have them consider my desire to be part of their family.
 And this last step was filled with the most uncertainties.
 What if I was rejected?
 Would I see myself as a failure?
 If that happens, should I give up or persist?
 Like any love story, facing the possibility of rejection is never easy but I understood that it is also an inevitable part of the process if it is truly important.
 Regret was also probably a bigger fear that I had than possible rejection.

 Thankfully, it all worked out well and I was fortunate enough to be offered the opportunity to join as a Client Adviser.
 Like any relationship, getting together is just the beginning.
 It will take continuous and deliberate effort and hard work to develop myself further, so as to make a positive impact and keep the passion going.

-This is an original article written by Tan Chin Yu, Client Adviser at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by Tan Chin Yu, Client Adviser at Providend, Singapore’s Fee-only Wealth Advisory Firm.